agaparkg/weather-app-react/README.md

-## Weather React App
+## Weather App React

-This project is deployed to Heroku [Open Weather App](https://github.com/facebook/create-react-app).
+This project is deployed to Heroku [Click here open Weather App](https://github.com/facebook/create-react-app).

 ### The Celsius to Kelvin Conversion Formula